Skip to contents

 Plotting total barcode counts

 The first overview that we want to get is to know how many barcodes are in which demultiplexed FASTQ, and whether they match the sample we expect them to be from.
-We can plot this the following way, for total read counts on the left and number of barcodes that have 10 or more reads on the right:
+We can plot this the following way, for total read counts on the top and number of barcodes that have 10 (default) or more reads on the bottom:

 We can also plot this interactively with plotly: